Ice Assistance Emergency Program

 Fishers who are unable to fish due to unseasonably severe ice conditions may be eligible for the program once their 2017 employment insurance (EI) fishing benefits claim has ended.

-Up to $5 million has been allocated for grant payments to eligible applicants.
-Financial assistance will be given for a period of 6 weeks.
+A maximum of $5 million has been allocated for grant payments up to a 6 week periods.
 This reflects the time between the typical season opening and the date when ice conditions are expected to improve enough to fish.

 Areas and periods covered by the program